sschwetz/sschwetz.github.io/kb/KB0016-can-not-connect-to-one-or-more-vcenter-sdk-error-in-client.md

 lang: en-AU

 title: KB0016
-subtitle: Could not connect to one or more vCenter Server Systems: https://vCenterFQDN:443/sdk" error in the vSphere Client
+subtitle: Could not connect to one or more vCenter Server Systems - sdk error in the vSphere Client
 author: Stephen Schwetz
 tags:
   - KB0020